mello-app/static-website/content/privacy.md

 ### How do we protect your data?
 Truth be told: there's no be all and end all to protect your data.
 But, we do our best to use modern-day encryption methods as well as strict HSTS, DNSSEC, and CSP to ensure your experience is the way it was intended.
 We hash passwords with Argon2 locally, before sending them off your device.

-We have signed special data protection agreements (DPAs) with Google to protect the data on our Google Cloud instance.
-We also use our own encryption keys, not the ones provided by Google, to encrypt everything on our instance.
-We safeguard these keys in a secure, physical location to ensure that no third parties can gain access.
+We have signed special data protection agreements (DPAs) with Uberspace to protect the data on our Uberspace instance.

 ### What if there's a data breach?
 In the event of a data breach, we will send out an email notification, regardless of if you were affected or not, with password reset notifications, following information pertaining to what things may have been compromised.
 This will all be done as soon as we find said breach.
 Once this issue is patched, we may release information on the issue as well as a write-up on how we fixed it on GitHub.